The Gallery is closed for Winter Break December 4, 2023 - February 2, 2024

 The History, Nature, and Sculpture Trail is open every day of the year from dawn to dusk.

 A passing train thunders down the elevated track above the trail and demands your attention, inspiring awe and wonder.
-The foliage is thinning now, and the sound of the train is even more commanding.
+The foliage is gone now, and the sound of the train is more commanding than ever.

 On the trail, history and nature are palpable - and now so is art.
 It can be touched and felt.
 Mark McHenry, architect and sculptor, has gifted several sculptures to the Volland Foundation.
 Created over a lifetime and not specifically designed for this place, McHenry recognized they would feel at home here - and they do.
 The materials of iron, wood, stone, and found objects resonate with the Flint Hills and its culture.
 The architecture, engineering, and vision of each piece is complex and intriguing.
 They stir the imagination.